Sillybutts/Cynthia/README.md

 - - To be safe, I recommend you print each tall part one at a time.
 - - Everything else, 20% Gyroid, 5 walls.

-# THIS BLASTER IS NOT YET RELEASED.
-THERE ARE NO FILES, YOU CAN NOT GET ONE YET.

 ## Hardware